debanjandhar12/logseq-anki-sync/README.md

 ```
 ## Features

-- 🐾 Supports Logseq's original srs clozes and card syntax.
+- 🐾 Supports Logseq's original srs clozes and card syntax (+ more).
 - 🖼 Rendering of markdown **Math, Code, Images etc...**, aswell as some logseq elements.
 - 📘 **Adding cards to user-specified deck** on a *per-file* or *per-block* basis.
-- ❔ Supports many ways to make cards other than logseq's original syntax.
 - ♻ Syncing is done by **creating, updating, deleting** from logseq to anki (one-way sync).
 - 🥳 Many other features like **extra field, tags** etc...